Thursday, July 29, 2021

 Bushnell's Basin - Perinton

 We woke to a chilly morning with light showers off and on until the sun popped through in the afternoon.
 It was very cold whenever the sun slipped behind the clouds.
-We are in a beautiful area of the canal; it's narrow, no longer the wide river section.
-For the second day in a row, we see tons of wildlife.
-People on shore wave to us as we pass.
-The canal tow path is busy with dog walkers, runners and bikers.
+This is a beautiful area of the canal; it's more narrow, not like the wide river section.
+For the second day in a row, we saw tons of wildlife.
+People on shore waved to us as we passed.
+Dog walkers, runners and bikers flow along the canal tow path.
 There is so much to see.

 Locals, so excited to see us pass